Merci-chao/userChrome.js/README.md

 - This script is developed for Windows and probably does not work on Linux and macOS.

 ## Changelog
+Version 2.1
+- Improve the behavior when closing tabs.

 Version 2.0.1
 - Bug fix: Changing settings or theme when there are multiple windows could cause Firefox to lag or freeze.